-(1) Adjusted EBITDA and adjusted EBITDA margin are non-GAAP financial measures.
+(1)Adjusted EBITDA, adjusted EBITDA margin and free cash flow are non-GAAP financial measures.
 Reconciliations of these financial measures to the nearest GAAP financial measures are set forth in Appendix A to this Proxy Statement.

 CORPORATE GOVERNANCE AND BOARD HIGHLIGHTS